shmishtopher/websocket-tutorial/README.md

 }
 ```

 Restart the server (`npm test`) to make sure everything is working, you should be able to serve static assets now!
+Note: you only need to restart the server with `npm test` when you make changes to `server.js`, changes made to your static assets only require a browser reload.